Banner above is a detail from an image from http:torange.biz. CC-BY-4.0

 To use these off-campus, you will need to enter you Multipass username and password when you click a link below.

 A clinical information resource, which offers up-to-date, fully referenced expert answers to patient-care, diagnosis, and treatment questions.
 Topic reviews are written by recognized authorities who review the topic, synthesize the evidence, summarize key findings, and provide specific recommendations.
+There is a new log-in procedure for connecting to UpToDate off-campus.
+Click her to learn about this process.

 Features the complete contents of Harrison's Principles of Internal Medicine, 16th Edition.
 Includes the complete text and illustrations as well as expanded features such as additional references, links to MEDLINE abstracts, and unique online content.
 Updated daily.